 Pursuant to U.S.C.
-Section 1350 of the Sarbanes-Oxley Act of 2002 (subsections (a) and (b) of Section 1350, Chapter 63 of Title 18, United States Code), the undersigned officer of Aptorum Group Limited (the "Company"), does hereby certify, to such officer's knowledge, that:
+Section 1350 of the Sarbanes-Oxley Act of 2002 (subsections (a) and (b) of Section 1350, Chapter 63 of Title 18, United States Code), each of the undersigned officers of Aptorum Group Limited (the "Company"), does hereby certify, to such officer's knowledge, that:

-The Annual Report on Form 20-F/A for the year ended December 31, 2021 of the Company fully complies, in all material respects, with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and information contained in the Form 20-F fairly presents, in all material respects, the financial condition and results of operations of the Company.
+The Annual Report on Form 20-F for the year ended December 31, 2021 of the Company fully complies, in all material respects, with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and information contained in the Form 20-F fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Dated: January 17, 2023
+Dated: April 29, 2022

-/s/ Darren Lui
+/s/ Ian Huen

-Darren Lui Chief Executive Officer (Principal Executive Officer) Chief Accounting Officer (Principal Financial Officer)
+Ian Huen Chief Executive Officer (Principal Executive Officer)